-There are thousands of images within the image library and on this help page, we will give you some useful tips and tricks on how to find the image you need quickly and effectively.
+There are thousands of images within the image library.
+Here are some useful tips and tricks on how to find the image you need quickly and effectively.

 Top tip: When we add new images, these will be added near the front of a category, so browsing through this list is a good way of seeing anything new.

 - Use keywords only

 Images are tagged with relevant keywords and not joining words.
 For example, if you want to find 'a group of people’ just search for ‘group people’ the ‘a’ and ‘of’ in the search term will confuse the results

 - Search for words, not symbols and emojis